desul/desul/README.md

 ## Description

-The DESUL organization and project will contain open source common core components for DoE applications and libraries with a focus on C++ development and standardization.
+The DESUL organization and project will contain open source common core components for DOE applications and libraries with a focus on C++ development and standardization.
 This is intended to cover high performance computing system software and development libraries and helpers as well as possibly fundamental computer science algorithms and basic components and